HomePrivacy PolicyFeedbackLink to usSite Map

 MS Access: WeekdayName Function

-In Access, the WeekdayName function returns a string representing the day of the week given a number from 1 to 7.
+The Microsoft Access WeekdayName function returns a string representing the day of the week given a number from 1 to 7.

-The syntax for the WeekdayName function is:
+The syntax for the WeekdayName function in MS Access is:

 WeekdayName ( number, [abbreviate], [firstdayofweek] )

-number is a value from 1 to 7, representing a day of the week.
+A value from 1 to 7, representing a day of the week.

-abbreviate is optional.
+Optional.
 This parameter accepts a boolean value, either TRUE or FALSE.
 If this parameter is set to TRUE, it means that the weekday name is abbreviated.
 If this parameter is set to FALSE, the weekday name is not abbreviated.

-firstdayofweek is optional.
+Optional.
 It determines what day is to be the first day of the week.
+If this parameter is omitted, the Weekday function assumes that the first day of the week is Sunday.
 It can be any of the following values:

 Constant Value Explanation